How to Play Solitaire: Set Up, Rules, and Strategies

 Strategies to Win Solitaire

-Our data reveals that you have a 33% win rate for Turn 1 Solitaire, so help your odds of winning by using the Solitaire strategies in the following sections.
+Our data reveals that you have a 33% win rate for Turn 1 Solitaire, so help your odds of winning and getting your best Solitaire score by using the Solitaire strategies in the following sections.

 1. Prioritize Facedown Cards